hiddewie/template/README.md

 - `parseFormatDateTime(parse, format)`: parse the date/time, and format it to the given format.
 If the input is the string `now`, it will be parsed to the current instant.
 Otherwise, the parsing and formatting follows the [strftime](https://docs.rs/chrono/latest/chrono/format/strftime/index.html#specifiers) specifiers.

+### Whitespace control

+Horizontal whitespace before a flow control tag, and a single newline after a flow control tag will be removed.
+This behaviour ensures that tags can be put on a separate line without producing a significant amount of whitespace.

 ### Debugging

 The `debug` statement can be used to log an expression and it's evaluated result without outputting the content into the templated output: